mustafadeel/auth0-ai-python/examples/authorization-for-rag/README.md

 ## Authorization for RAG with Okta FGA

 Authorization for RAG ensure that users can only access documents they are permitted to view.
 By enforcing strict access controls during the document retrieval process, it prevents unauthorized data exposure and maintains data security.
-For more information, refer to the Authorization for RAG [documentation](https://demo.auth0.ai/docs/authorization-for-rag).
+For more information, refer to the [documentation](https://demo.auth0.ai/docs/authorization-for-rag).

 ### How It Works